muscbridge/PyDesigner/README.md

 ```

 ### Python
-PyDesigner was built and tested on Pyhron 3.7, so we enourage all users to adopt this version as well.
+PyDesigner was built and tested on Python 3.7, so we enourage all users to adopt this version as well.
 While you may use the Python supplied by default on your OS, we highly enocurage users to adopt a Conda-based Python like [Miniconda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/).
 Refer to either of these distributions' page for installation.
 This guide assumes a conda installation for setting up Python.

 First, update conda with
 ```
 conda update conda
 ```

 Next, create a conda environment specifically for dMRI preprocessing, called `dmri`.

+Creating a conda environment is recommended as this will keep all of the dependencies required for this project isolated to just the conda environment called `dmri`.
+For more information about conda environments, see [The Definitive Guide to Conda Environments](https://towardsdatascience.com/a-guide-to-conda-environments-bc6180fc533).

 If you prefer not to create this environment, skip to package installation.
 In addition, we'll be installing `pip` to this environment.

 ```
 conda create -n dmri python=3.7